Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: HERMES: Hybrid sensing for EmeRgency ManagEment System

 \subsection{Geoparsing}

 Geospatial analysis suffers from the fact that only a small fraction of OSN messages are natively geotagged~\cite{avvenuti2018gsp}.
-For instance, the ratio of geotagged Twitter messages is in the region of $1\%$ to $4\%$~\cite{avvenuti2018gsp}, which indeed constitutes a severe limitation.
+For instance, the ratio of geotagged Twitter messages is in the range of $1\%$ to $4\%$~\cite{avvenuti2018gsp}, which indeed constitutes a severe limitation.
+To increase the number of geotagged messages, we employ our geoparsing module (\textit{step 7} of Figure~\ref{fig:system}), based on Geo-Semantic-Parsing (GSP).
+As described in~\cite{avvenuti2018gsp}, GSP receives a text document as its input and returns an enriched document where all mentions of places are associated to the corresponding geographic coordinates.

+First, semantic annotation is performed to identify relevant parts of the input text (\emph{anchors}) that can be linked to pertinent resources (e.g., DBpedia entities) in the Linked Data cloud.
+We perform semantic annotation leveraging the state-of-the-art, off-the-shelf tool \emph{Tagme}~\mbox{\cite{ferragina2011fast}}, specifically designed to work with short, poorly written texts, and thus being particularly suitable for social media applications.
+Semantic annotation represents the key novelty of the GSP approach over the state-of-the-art benchmarks.
+Its main advantage is represented by the ability of the semantic annotators to leverage the information-rich, interlinked structure of the knowledge graphs to implicitly perform disambiguation.
+In fact, toponymic polysemy poses the main limitations to traditional approaches, based on named-entity recognition and geographic gazetteer lookup.